derektypist/random-color-generator/README.md

 As a user, when I click on the Pick A Color button, I expect a random color.

-As a user, when I click on the Mystery Color button, I expect a random color.
+As a user, when I wheel over the Mystery Color button, I expect a random color.

 Colors from rgb(0, 0, 0) to rgb(255, 255, 255).